Scroll down to find the artisan.

 937-672-1711

-I grew up in Blanchester, Ohio and live in Wilmington, Ohio.
-I began crafting when I was around 10 years old beginning with hand embroidery and sewing.
-I later taught myself to cross stitch.
-I currently make hand painted t shirts, crochet hats and scarves, garden art and jewelry.
-I also enjoy making jewelry, charms and golf ball markers from polymer clay.
+Rachel grew up in Blanchester, Ohio and live in Wilmington, Ohio.
+She began crafting when I was around 10 years old beginning with hand embroidery and sewing.
+She later taught myself to cross stitch.
+Rachel currently makes hand-painted t shirts, crochet hats and scarves, garden art and jewelry.
+She also enjoys making jewelry, charms and golf ball markers from polymer clay.

-I have a shop on Etsy under the name T-rifx and plan to do some craft shows this fall.
+Rachel has a shop on Etsy under the name T-rifx and plans to do some craft shows this fall.

-In the near future I would like to learn to knit.
+In the near future Rachel would like to learn to knit.

 ____________________________________________________________________